-3. RESTORATION AND PROPOSED END USES The proposed end uses for the site involve a mixture of best and most versatile agricultural land, strengthened hedgerows and tree boundaries, and nature conservation uses in the form of damp meadows, lagoons, reedbeds and scrapes and native species rich tree planting.
+3. RESTORATION AND PROPOSED END USES

+The proposed end uses for the site involve a mixture of best and most versatile agricultural land, strengthened hedgerows and tree boundaries, and nature conservation uses in the form of damp meadows, reedbeds and wet woodland, together with native species rich tree planting.

-1 Commercial Road, Keyworth, Nottingham, NG12 5JS The end-uses will make a positive contribution to both biodiversity as well as local agriculture.
+The end-uses will make a positive contribution to both biodiversity as well as local agriculture.
 They are unlikely to make an adverse contribution to climate change and the proposed planting of trees and hedgerow species, along with the wet areas will make a modest contribution to offsetting climate change.

 The proposed end-uses and the post-restoration drainage network, with drainage ditches linking with lagoons, reedbeds and damp meadows adjacent to the River Thames, will control and manage run-off such that discharges are not greater than the current agricultural run-offs and will not therefore exacerbate flooding in extreme climate change driven flood events.
+In fact, the post-restoration drainage system and interlinking features will make a small positive contribution in managing run-off during wetter periods of weather potentially driven by climate change.

+4. CONCLUSION

-In fact, the postrestoration drainage system and interlinking features will make a small positive contribution in managing run-off during wetter periods of weather potentially driven by climate change.
-4. CONCLUSION The location of the site close to markets in south Oxfordshire and the potential to reduce HGV travel distances to markets (including reducing the reliance on aggregate being transported from north Oxfordshire and the Cotswold Water Park) will make a minor positive contribution to minimizing the effects of HGV emissions that lead to climate change.
+The location of the site close to markets in south Oxfordshire and the potential to reduce HGV travel distances to markets (including reducing the reliance on aggregate being transported from north Oxfordshire and the Cotswold Water Park) will make a minor positive contribution to minimizing the effects of HGV emissions that lead to climate change.